center-for-threat-informed-defense/defending-ot-with-attack/docs/collection.rst

 The Center created ATT&CK Workbench to enable users to explore, create, annotate, and share extensions of MITRE ATT&CK®.
 ATT&CK Workbench allows users to manage and extend their own local version of ATT&CK and keep it synchronized with the ATT&CK knowledge base.
-ATT&CK Workrbench is an open source tool publicly available on `GitHub <https://github.com/center-for-threat-informed-defense/attack-workbench-frontend>`_.
+ATT&CK Workbench is an open source tool publicly available on `GitHub <https://github.com/center-for-threat-informed-defense/attack-workbench-frontend>`_.

 ATT&CK Workbench enables a number of important use cases within the ATT&CK community, such as: